 Student Administrative Services will work with any lender and servicing agency to process a private/alternative education loan for our students.
 Please be advised that these loans may be more expensive than federal student loans.
 The terms and conditions of alternative loans vary from lender to lender and we encourage all borrowers to review and evaluate each program.

 A co-signer with a strong credit history will increase a student’s chances of being approved for a private/alternative loan and will help you secure the best interest rate.
 If you are an undergraduate who is planning to ask a parent to serve as a co-signer, you should also consider the parent loan options to ensure that, as a family, you are getting the best rates available to you.

 To insure timely processing of your loan, please monitor your application once submitted.
-Each lender’s process may vary, but each step must be completed before a disbursement is made to the College.
+Each lender’s process may vary, but each step must be completed before a disbursement is made to the University.

 FastChoice provides detailed information for various lenders, allowing you to accurately compare rates and terms side-by-side among their lenders and with other lenders you may be considering.
 The list that FastChoice provides is created from lenders MSJ students have borrowed from in the past.
 It does not include all lenders making private loans.
 We strongly suggest looking at all of your options before making a final decision.
 Be sure to check the bank, savings and loan, or credit union where you or your parents have accounts.

-The College of Mount St. Joseph does not recommend, promote, or endorse any lender.
+Mount St. Joseph University does not recommend, promote, or endorse any lender.
 We will help you process a loan from any lender that you choose.